 The Last Word on Getting Your Astrology Chart Without a Birth Time

 While astrology is elegant, fascinating, and can be eerily accurate – it’s not perfect.
 Nothing is.
 That’s why it shouldn’t rattle your cage too much to have a slightly wonky astrology chart without a birth time.
-I know it’s dismaying, but remember you’ve still got a slew of other insights available even if your birth time isn’t available.
+I know it’s dismaying, but remember you’ve still got a slew of other insights available when interpreting your astrological birth chart – even if your birth time isn’t available.
 Hopefully, these tips on getting your birth time for your natal chart are helpful to you.
 As always, thanks for reading!

 © Copyrighted.
 All Rights Reserved.